 What is Fabrinet's Altman Z-Score?

-Fabrinet (FN) has an Altman Z-Score of 18.89, placing it in the Safe Zone (low bankruptcy risk).
-The Z-Score combines five financial ratios—working capital, retained earnings, EBIT, market capitalization, and revenue relative to total assets—to predict the likelihood of bankruptcy.
+Fabrinet (FN) has an Altman Z-Score of 15.32, placing it in the Safe Zone (low bankruptcy risk).
+The Z-Score combines five financial ratios (working capital, retained earnings, EBIT, market capitalization, and revenue relative to total assets) to predict the likelihood of bankruptcy.
 Scores above 2.99 indicate financial safety while scores below 1.81 suggest financial distress.
 Learn more in our complete guide to financial health indicators.

 What is Fabrinet's Piotroski F-Score?

-Fabrinet (FN) has a Piotroski F-Score of 3 out of 9, indicating weak financial health.
+Fabrinet (FN) has a Piotroski F-Score of 3 out of 8 computable signals; 1 of the nine could not be computed from available data, so the full-scale strength rating is not shown.
 The F-Score evaluates nine binary signals across profitability (positive ROA, positive cash flow, improving ROA, earnings quality), leverage (decreasing debt, improving liquidity, no share dilution), and operating efficiency (improving gross margin, improving asset turnover).
-Scores of 7–9 indicate strong and improving fundamentals.
+Scores of 7 to 9 indicate strong and improving fundamentals.
 Learn more in our complete guide to financial health indicators.

 Are Fabrinet's earnings high quality?